Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: The ODE systems for cohomogeneity-one Laplacian solitons

 \section{The ODE systems for cohomogeneity-one Laplacian solitons}

 In this section we derive the ODE systems satisfied by $G$-invariant Laplacian solitons for the cohomogeneity-one actions of $G=\sunitary{3}$ and $G=\Sp{2}$ described in the previous section.

 Section~\ref{ss:rmks:closed:LS} makes some general remarks about closed Laplacian solitons that we use later.
 In Section~\ref{ss:SU3:soliton:ODEs} we derive the $G$-invariant Laplacian soliton equations.
-Section~\ref{ss:order1:su3} gives a reformulation of these equations as a real-analytic first-order system; for most purposes the first-order reformulations turn out to be more convenient than the form of the systems derived in Section~\ref{ss:SU3:soliton:ODEs} .
+Section~\ref{ss:order1:su3} gives a reformulation of these equations as a real-analytic first-order system; for most purposes the first-order reformulations turn out to be more convenient than the form of the systems derived in Section~\ref{ss:SU3:soliton:ODEs}.
+In particular, Theorem~\ref{mthm:local:solitons} follows immediately: see Corollaries~\ref{cor:su3:local} and~\ref{cor:sp2:local}.

-Recall from \eqref{eq:lap:soliton:v2}~that the system for a closed Laplacian soliton may be recast in the form
+Recall from \eqref{eq:lap:soliton:v2}~that the system \eqref{eq:LS} for a closed Laplacian soliton may be recast in the form

 where $\tau$ is the intrinsic torsion of $\varphi$, \ie the unique $2$-form of type $14$ satisfying